30-Minute Daily Activities for Boosting Your SEO

 I suggest arranging our casting according to three major criteria.
 These are going to be: keyword difficulty, search volume, and keyword length.
 Practice shows that keywords with search volume below 50 (too rare), keyword difficulty over 66 (too hard to rank for), and those that consist of more than 5 words (too long) should be excluded.
 Once we've defined the criteria, let me show you how it can be done.

-- Click on the funnel icon in the top right corner in the Rank Tracker's Keyword Research module.
+- Click on the funnel icon

 - Go for the all option under Show results matching for you to see only the results that match your chosen filtering conditions.